alvarezrrj/alirey/README.md

 ## TO DO

-Send notification to user when they're signed up by admin:
-"You have just been signed up on our platform, an email verification link should have been sent.
-Once you have verified your email, you can click this button to set up a password."

-    <a href="http://127.0.0.1:8000/reset-password/{{ Password::createToken($user) }}?email=alvarezrrj%40gmail.com">Set up my password</a>

-Send notification to user when therapist creates a booking for them

 Send email confirmation link to user when they're edited by admin (check first if it is necesary)

 Do google calendar sync